Follow The Prince

 Link to this site

-Elk Cove Vineyards was founded in 1974 by Pat and Joe Campbell, making it one of Oregon's oldest wine producers.
-The estate vineyard was planted in a protected valley where the namesake Roosevelt elk migrate each spring.
-Elk Cove Vineyards remains a family-owned and operated winery.
-Adam Godlee Campbell has been the winemaker since 1995.
-The winery's focus is on the Pinot "trilogy": Pinot Noir, Pinot Gris and Pinot Blanc.
+The winery's focus is on the Pinot "trilogy": Pinot Noir, Pinot Gris and Pinot Blanc with a few lesser-known wines such as Muscat Ottonel and Riesling.
 Elk Cove Vineyards has produced single-vineyard Pinot Noir since 1979.
 Currently the single-vineyard lineup includes Windhill, La Boheme, Roosevelt, Mt.
 Richmond, and Five Mountain.
-A total of 180 acres are farmed.
+A total of 230 acres are farmed.

 The wines enjoy good retail distribution.
 The limited release wines are sold out quickly through loyal customers and on the website.
 503-985-7760.
 This is a trusted source for consistently fine Oregon wines.
 The comfortable tasting room has panoramic views of the Willamette Valley and is open daily 10:00 to 5:00.